 To experience real inner peace within oneself, is the ultimate goal for me.
 Happiness will be a thankful bonus.
 Experiencing inner peace within oneself does not depend on external conditions.
 It is purely one’s own mental attitude to want to be at peace within oneself.
-This calls for wise reflections into the futility of harboring desires, resentment, hatred and all the other negative mental defilement.
+This calls for wise reflections into the futility of harboring desires, resentments, hatred and all the other negative mental defilements.
 Letting go of everything that is futile and harmful.
-Just be contented with life's blessings, and one will experience peace and happiness.
+Just be content with life's blessings, and one will experience inner peace and happiness.

 When the time comes to say good-bye to this world, the greatest happiness in one’s life is to be able to go in peace.
 This is why we say, ”rest in peace”.
 We never say “rest in happiness” or do you?

 Link to my other interesting and beneficial articles